dyne/Zenroom/docs/article/views/decode_language_patterns.md

 The distributed computation is made by blockchain nodes that act as sort of "virtual machines" and process "operation codes" (OP_CODE) just like a computer does.
 These OP_CODES in fact resemble assembler language operations.

-In Bitcoin the so called SCRIPT implementation had an unfinished number of "OP codes" (operation codes) at the time of its popularisation and, around the 0.6 release, the feature was in large part deactivated to ensure the security of the network, since it was assessed by most developers involved that the Bitcoin implementation of SCRIPT was unfinished and represented threats to the network.
+In Bitcoin the so called SCRIPT implementation had an unfinished number of "OP_CODE" commands (operation codes) at the time of its popularisation and, around the 0.6 release, the feature was in large part deactivated to ensure the security of the network, since it was assessed by most developers involved that the Bitcoin implementation of SCRIPT was unfinished and represented threats to the network.
 Increasing the complexity of code that can be executed by nodes of an open network is always a risk, since code can contain arbitrary operations and commands that may lead to unpredictable results affecting both the single node and the whole network.
 The shortcomings of the SCRIPT in Bitcoin were partially addressed: its space for OP_RETURN [@roio2015d4] became the contested ground for payloads [@sward2017data] that could be interpreted by other VMs, as well the limit was partially circumvented by moving more complex logic in touch with the Bitcoin blockchain[@aron2012bitcoin], for instance using the techniques adopted by Mastercoin [@mastercoin2013willett] and "sidechains" as Counterparty [@bocek2018smart] or "pegged sidechains" [@back2014enabling] implementations.
 All these are implementations of VMs that run in parallel to Bitcoin, can "peg" their results on the main Bitcoin blockchain and still execute more complex operations in another space, where tokens and conditions can be created and affect a different memory spaces and distributed ledgers.

-Languages implemented so far for this task are capable of executing single OP codes: implementations are very much "machine-oriented" and focused on reproducing the behaviour of a turing-complete machine [@DBLP:conf/birthday/WegnerEB12] capable of executing generic computing tasks.
+Languages implemented so far for this task are capable of executing single OP_CODEs: implementations are very much "machine-oriented" and focused on reproducing the behaviour of a turing-complete machine [@DBLP:conf/birthday/WegnerEB12] capable of executing generic computing tasks.

 ## The Ethereum VM